http4s/http4s/docs/docs/server-middleware.md

 ### ContextMiddleware

-This middleware allows extracting context from a request an propagating it down to the routes.
+This middleware allows extracting context from a request and propagating it down to the routes.

 ```scala mdoc:silent
 import org.http4s.server.ContextMiddleware